 Welcome ladies and gentlemen,

-As the director of the Jewish Museum Vienna I‘d like to welcome you warmly and thank you for visiting our homepage.
+as the director of the Jewish Museum Vienna I‘d like to welcome you on behalf of my team, and thank you for visiting our homepage.

-My team and I look forward to your visit, but in the meantime enjoy browsing our homepage.
+My team and I look forward to seeing you here - in the meantime enjoy browsing our homepage.